dscroft/wm9QF_programming_for_artificial_intelligence_labs/sqlite/sqlite.md

 Python has significant benefits for database access over older languages such a Java, C or C++.
 In those languages you would typically need to use an external library to access the database and the functionality of said library would vary from database to database.

-In Python, Guido van Rossum, the creator of Python, has made it a priority to ensure that Python has a standard interface for database access.
+In Python, Guido van Rossum (Python's benevolent dictator for life), has made it a priority to ensure that Python has a standard interface for database access.
 This means that you can use the same code to access different databases, such as SQLite, MySQL, PostgreSQL, and others.
 This is done through the [Python Database API Specification](https://www.python.org/dev/peps/pep-0249/), which defines a standard interface for database access in Python.
 PEP 249 means that you can use the same code to access different databases, and you can easily switch between databases without having to change your code.

 There may be additional functionality that is specific to a particular database, but the core functionality of connecting to a database, executing queries, and retrieving results is the same across all databases.
+This means that that the concepts you learn hear are directly applicable to any other database engine you may use in the future.

 ## SQLite